Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Introduction

 Over the last few years, a wide range of reconstruction algorithms has been proposed to reconstruct individual depth images from SPL data, e.g., \cite{shin2015photon,shin2016photon,altmann2018eusipco,Lindell:2018:3D,rappfew,Tachella2019_manipop,Rapp2019,Chan2019}.
 Several algorithms have also been proposed to analyze distributed objects \cite{shin2016computational,tobin2017long,halimi2017,Tachella2019_manipop,Tachella2019_ICASSP,Tachella2019_RT3D}, i.e., when multiple surfaces are visible within each pixel.
 Irrespective of the number of surfaces visible in each pixel, one of the main goals of these algorithms is to reconstruct high quality depth profiles from as small a photon budget as possible (see also \cite{McCarthy:09,altmann2016lidar,altmann2016target,halimi2016restoration}) and it was shown that reconstruction from as few as one photon per pixel is possible under favorable observation conditions.
 Since single-photon lidar technology consists of illuminating the scene with a pulsed laser and analyzing the time of arrival (ToA) of reflected photons, successful reconstruction from a few return photons enables the consideration of shorter integration/acquisition times and thus the analysis of highly dynamic scenes.
 Note that most existing methods are to be used offline since the computational time required to reconstruct a point cloud is usually longer than the acquisition time allocated for a single frame.
 However, a recent study has presented results of the reconstruction of complex scenes at video frame rates \cite{Tachella2019_RT3D}.

 A shared property of all the algorithms mentioned above is that they concentrate on the reconstruction of one point cloud per time frame, processing a video as a sequence of independent frames.
 While a method was recently proposed in \cite{Halimi2020} to jointly process batches of SPL frames, it remains computationally intractable for long video sequences due to memory requirements.
 Thus, there is a clear need for scalable and reliable methods able to adaptively process the increasing amount of single-photon data recorded by new single-photon avalanche diode (SPAD) detector arrays \cite{Ren:18,Henderson2019}, offering a growing number of pixels.
 In \cite{Altmann2019}, we proposed an online reconstruction method, relying on individual photon-detection events, e.g., binary frames, which was used to reconstruct sequentially a series of depth images using at most one photon per pixel and frame.
-However, this method is not adapted to situations where the ambient illumination levels lead to low signal to background ratio.
-This is precisely the problem we address in this work.
+Although this sequential approach leverages correlations between successive time frames, the method does not allow the analysis of histograms (i.e., reconstruction after several illumination periods), as the estimation is performed after each illumination period.
+Moreover, this method is not adapted to situations where the ambient illumination levels lead to low signal-to-background ratio (in particular, smaller than one).